 All persons operating vehicles are responsible for maintaining control of the vehicle, safe operation, and observance of traffic control signs, barriers and devices.

-Operating or parking a motor vehicle in any area other than a street, roadway, or parking lot intended for motor vehicles is prohibited.
+Operating or parking a vehicle in any area other than a street, roadway, or parking lot intended for vehicles is prohibited.
+Special parking exceptions must receive prior approval by the UTM Department of Public Safety.

-The fine for registration or parking violations is twenty-five ($25) dollars, except for the following violations:
+The fine for registration or parking violations is twenty-five dollars ($25), except for the following violations:

-A person who commits a moving violation will be referred to City or General Session Court.
+A person who commits a moving violation will be referred to City or General Sessions Court.

-Students who persist in violating these regulations or commit a single violation surrounded by aggravated circumstances will be referred to the Office of Student Affairs for disciplinary action.
+Students who persist in violating these regulations or commit a single violation surrounded by aggravated circumstances will be referred to the Office of Student Affairs for disciplinary action in accordance with Chapter 1720-05-01.

-If more than five citations are issued to a vehicle in one semester, the vehicle will be notified that it is subject to being towed.
-If, after this notification, the vehicle receives another citation during the same semester, the vehicle will be subject to towing for that citation and each subsequent citation for the remainder of that semester, even if the previous citations have been satisfied by paying fines or other penalties.
+If more than five (5) citations are issued to a student in one (1) semester, the student will be notified by a warning sticker being placed on the vehicle window that his/her vehicle is subject to being towed/booted.
+If, after this notification, the student receives another citation during the same semester, the student’s vehicle will be subject to towing/booting for that citation and each subsequent citation for the remainder of that semester, even if the previous citations have been satisfied by paying fines or other penalties.

-Any student having outstanding citations (citations which have not been paid) will not be allowed to register for further work until all such charges have been paid.
+Any student having outstanding citations (citations which have not been paid) will not be allowed to register for further course work until all such charges have been paid, unless authorized by UTM.
+No transcripts or other similar information will be made available for such students.

-Windshield notices and/or other methods of notification will be used to provide the owner of the vehicle with: (1) advance notice of the University’s intent to tow the owner’s vehicle as a result of the owner receiving more than five citations in one semester and (2) the owner’s right to a hearing.
-In the event the owner does not request a hearing or prevail at the hearing, his vehicle will be towed whenever it is next found upon the University property parked illegally.
+Windshield notices and/or other methods of notification will be used to provide the owner/operator of the vehicle with: (1) advance notice of UTM’s intent to tow/boot the vehicle as a result of the vehicle receiving more than five (5) citations in one (1) semester and (2) the owner’s/operator’s right to a hearing.
+In the event the owner/operator does not request a hearing or prevail at the hearing, his/her vehicle will be towed/booted whenever it is next found upon UTM property parked illegally.

-Vehicles parked in a fire lane, designated disability parking space, reserved parking space, or in such manner as to impede the flow of traffic or disrupt the orderly affairs of the University may be towed/booted/impounded.
-Owners of vehicles towed/booted/impounded for the above reasons have a right to a hearing by a University official that will be provided on request prior to the payment of any tow charges, fines, and penalties.
-If tow charges, fines, or penalties are assessed after such hearing, impounded/towed/booted vehicles will be released upon proper identification and receipt of payment of all tow charges, fines, and penalties.
+Vehicles parked in a fire lane, designated disability parking spaces, reserved parking spaces, or in such manner as to impede the flow of traffic or disrupt the orderly affairs of UTM may be towed/booted/impounded without advance notice.
+Owners/operators of vehicles towed/booted/impounded for the above reasons have a right to a hearing by a UTM official that will be provided upon request prior to the payment of any towing/booting charges, fines, and penalties.
+If towing/booting charges, fines, or penalties are assessed after such hearing, impounded/towed/booted vehicles will be released upon proper identification and receipt of payment of all towing/booting charges, fines, and penalties.

 Appeals must be made within fourteen days of the date of citation issuance

 Citations may be appealed to the Traffic Office and then to the Traffic Appeals Board.
-The Traffic Appeals Board, which is composed of faculty, staff and students, meets each semester.
-Citations appealed after fourteen (14) days of issuance must be appealed directly to the Traffic Appeals Board in writing and all fines and charges must be paid prior to the appeal, including late charges.
+The decisions of the Traffic Appeals Board are final.
+The Traffic Appeals Board, which is composed of faculty, staff and students, meets each Fall semester and each Spring semester.
+The Traffic Appeals Board will review and make decisions by email communication on appeals that are submitted during the summer.

-Students, faculty and staff members must not endanger their safety or constitute an unreasonable impediment to lawful vehicular traffic by crossing streets at other than authorized lanes or by willfully walking or congregating in the streets.
+Students, faculty, staff, and visitors must not endanger their safety or constitute an unreasonable impediment to lawful vehicular traffic by crossing streets at other than authorized lanes or by willfully walking or congregating in the streets.

 All motor vehicles operated (utilized) by faculty, staff and students in connection with their employment or attendance at UT Martin must be registered at the UT Martin Department of Public Safety in Crisp Hall.